LearnWithLlew/KeyboardShortcutKatas.php/README.md

 ## Install
 Feel free to clone and go.
-To create a full machine from nothing on windows, run the `install.windwos.ps1`
+To create a full machine from nothing on windows, run the `install.windows.ps1` powershell script